Ischemic optic neuropathy is damage of the optic nerve caused by a blockage of its blood supply.

 Diagnosis involves examination of the back of the eyes with a light with magnifying lenses (ophthalmoscope).
 Determining the cause involves determining whether the person has any of the disorders known to be risk factors.

 If giant cell arteritis is suspected as a cause, blood tests and removal and examination of a temporal artery tissue sample under a microscope (biopsy) may be done to confirm the diagnosis.
+Blood tests determine the erythrocyte sedimentation rate (ESR), the C-reactive protein level, and the levels of certain types of blood cells (complete blood count).
+Results of these tests may indicate inflammation that is characteristic of giant cell arteritis.
 If a person has no symptoms of giant cell arteritis, magnetic resonance imaging (MRI) or computed tomography (CT) of the brain may be done to make sure the optic nerve is not being compressed by a tumor.

-About 40% of people with nonarteritic ischemic optic neuropathy spontaneously improve over time.
+About 40% of people with nonarteritic ischemic optic neuropathy spontaneously recover some useful vision.
 In this condition, repeat episodes in the same eye are extremely rare.
 Involvement of the other eye is estimated to occur in about 20% of affected people over the next 5 years.

 In people with nonarteritic ischemic optic neuropathy, treatment involves controlling blood pressure, diabetes, and other risk factors for atherosclerosis.
 Other causes, such as blood-clotting disorders and obstructive sleep apnea, may also require treatment.